 Day 1: We meet at our hotel near the train station in Interlaken West at dinnertime.
 Interlaken, as the name implies, lies between two lakes, Thun and Brienz, and is the entryway into the Alps of the Bernese Oberland.

-Day 3: Today, after sending our luggage on, we ride the cog railway to Schynige Platte to visit the Alpine Garden that displays over 560 labeled species of flowers.
+Day 3: Today, after sending our luggage on, we ride the cog railway to Schynige Platte to visit the Alpine Garden, which displays over 560 labeled species of flowers.
 It is one of only a few gardens in the world to hold to the criterion of a “natural environment.”
-We take another “warm-up” hike along a ridge that looks down on the Brienzersee on one side and over to the many snowy peaks of the Bernese Oberland on the other side.
+We take another “warm-up” hike along a ridge that looks down on the Brienzersee on one side and across to the many snowy peaks of the Bernese Oberland on the other side.
 Then we take the train to our next hotel in scenic Mürren.
 We may want to explore this quiet town -- no vehicles allowed -- with its outstanding views of our favorite mountains.
-We may choose to visit a small museum or take a swim in the community pool after checking in to our hotel in Mürren.
-Our hike starts at 6,453 feet then descends to 6,266 feet, then ascends to 6,818 feet before we return to our start point.
+We may choose to visit a small museum or take a swim in the community pool after checking into our hotel in Mürren.
+During our hike, we start at 6,453 feet, then descend to 6,266 feet, and ascend to 6,818 feet before we return to our start point.
 Distance is four miles.